Selecting value chains for a new economic development program – Mali

 - Soybean farming is profitable for farmers, provided the beans are crushed to extract oil that is marketed for human consumption.

 - There is a shortage of oil in Mali.
 Economic calculations show that soybean oil can compete with imported Palm Oil.
 It could thus reduce the large imports of oil.

 Cassava farming and processing were also identified as an option.
-The roots are a high energy substitute for maize grain fro ruminants.
+The roots are a high energy substitute for maize grain from ruminants.
 The stems and leaves are a source of protein.
-But cassava scored lower then soy-bean because it needs fertilizer to prevent soil depletion.
+But cassava scored lower than soy-bean because it needs fertilizer to prevent soil depletion.

 Intensification of grains and rice production was another strategic option.
 Experiences of IFDC showed that maize yields can be improved from 2 to 8 tons per hectare, us using organic and chemical fertilizer, good farming practices and hybrid seed.
 This would increase the production of grain for human consumption and animal feed, and maize bran.
 Similar options are available for rice and other grains.

 The main conclusion of the study was thus that in order to intervene in the meat value chain, the embassy would first have to invest in the animal feed value chain.

 Fish Feed & Aqua Farming

 The analyses done by SENSE and IMARES showed that fish farming was economically feasible using least-cost formulations based on the available resources.
 However, at a national level, there is a shortage of protein as well.
 The industry is now dependent on imported fish meals.
 Only part of this can be replaced by plant protein such as soybean cake.
 Waste from abattoirs which is now discarded in the rivers is one potential source of animal protein that could solve part of the problem.